parhamsazdar/Blog/README.md

 * `python manage.py migrate`
 7. Runserver
 * `python manage.py runserver`
-8. Now you can enjoy my website by add some post in django admin (Remember the post should be active and confirm for displaying in my website (this is a rule))
+8. Now you can enjoy my website by add some post in django admin (Remember the post should be active and confirm for displaying in the website (this is a rule))
 ## Features
 1. Like or dislike a post
 2. Comment and edit comment